 - shooting pain in the arms and legs

 - Lay the person on a firm surface.
-(Do not move the person if there appears to be a spinal injury or head injury.)
+Don’t move them if it looks like they might have a spinal injury or head injury.

-- Place one of your hands on the person’s chest and place your other hand on top of the first.
+- Place one of your hands on the center of their chest, and place your other hand on top of the first.

 - Count one, and then release the pressure.
 Keep doing these compressions at the rate of 100 per minute until the person shows signs of life or until paramedics arrive.

-In 2010 the American Heart Association released updated guidelines for CPR – access the AHA’s updated guidelines here.
-If you are not trained in CPR but would like to be, call your local Red Cross for information on classes in your area.
+In 2018, the American Heart Association released updated guidelines for CPR.
+If you’re not trained in CPR but would like to be, call your local Red Cross for information on classes in your area.

-At the hospital, the doctor will use pulse monitoring equipment to measure the person’s pulse.
-If there is no effective heartbeat or the person isn’t breathing, the emergency staff will administer appropriate care to restore the vital signs.
+At the hospital, the person’s doctor will use pulse-monitoring equipment to measure their pulse.
+If there’s no effective heartbeat or the person isn’t breathing, emergency staff will administer appropriate care to restore their vital signs.

-Once the cause is discovered, the doctor will prescribe necessary medications or give a list of things to avoid, such as foods that cause allergies.
+Once the cause is discovered, their doctor will prescribe necessary medications.
+Or they may give a list of things to avoid, such as foods that cause allergic reactions.

-If necessary, the person will follow up with his or her primary care physician.
+If necessary, the person will follow up with their primary care doctor.

-More serious complications may occur if there is no effective heart beat and the pulse is not restored quickly enough:
+More serious complications may occur if they had no effective heartbeat and their pulse wasn’t restored quickly enough.
+These complications can include: